mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Service.

 While this knowledge is not a breach of the protocol's authentication or confidentiality guarantees, it is a serious issue for privacy.
-Applications should consider anonymous systems for server fanout such as Loopix {{Loopix}}.
+In the case where metadata has to be persisted for functionality, it SHOULD be stored encrypted at rest.
+Applications should also consider anonymous systems for server fanout such as Loopix {{Loopix}}.

 ## Membership and offline members